- Tanker endorsement definition

 When earned, drivers are given the “H” endorsement to signify their completion of the Hazmat test.
 Conversely, strictly tanker drivers are given the “N” endorsement.

-Upon completion, truckers can transport mass quantities of hazardous liquids and gases — a truly specialized service offering.
+If a driver passes a written exam that covers both tanker and hazmat transportation, they can earn an "X" endorsement, which authorizes them to transport mass quantities of hazardous liquids and gases — a truly specialized service offering.

-If you’re a shipper whose liquid or gaseous freight falls within the 119+ gallon (per container) or 1,000+ gallon (gross) volume thresholds, you’ll need to find a provider that possesses a tanker endorsement.
+If you’re a shipper whose liquid or gaseous freight falls within the 119+ gallon (per container) or 1,000+ gallon (gross) volume thresholds, finding a provider that possesses a tanker endorsement may cost you a bit more than your average dry van.

 Earning and holding a tanker endorsement is an investment of that driver’s resources and time which means that not all truckers possess these certifications.
 As such, finding a tanker-endorsed driver for your shipment may raise the price of moving your freight slightly.